on7lds/DisplayServer.sln/README.md

 ## Version
-1.0 initial release, single slot hotspot use
+1.00 initial release, single slot hotspot use
-1.1 single/dual slot use (you just have to resize the window)
+1.10 single/dual slot use (you just have to resize the window)
+1.11 show peer and last TA

 ## Executable
 If you do not want to compile it yourself, just copy the binary from the [DisplayServer/bin/Release](https://github.com/on7lds/DisplayServer.sln/raw/main/DisplayServer/bin/Release/Displayserver.exe) directory